FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions_temp.md

 >If you are a federated user that uses a corporate or enterprise single sign-on ID, you can log in to IBM Cloud® from the console by using a federated ID and password.
 Use the provided URL in your CLI output to retrieve your one-time passcode.
 You know you have a federated ID when the login fails without the `--sso` and succeeds with the `--sso` option.

-7. Ensure that you target the resource group in which you created the Tone Analyzer service.
+2. Ensure that you target the resource group in which you created the Tone Analyzer service.
 Remember that you noted this resource group in a previous step.
 ```
 ibmcloud target -g <resource_group>
 ```
 {: codeblock}

-8. Use the Explorer to edit `binding-hack.sh`.
+3. Use the Explorer to check the `binding-hack.sh`.
 The path to this file is `guestbook/v2/binding-hack.sh`.
-You need to insert the name of your IBM Cloud Tone Analyzer service where it says `<you tone analyzer service name>`.
-You need to insert your OpenShift project where it says `<my_project>`.
-If you don't remember your project name, run `oc project`.
-Make sure to save the file when you're done.
+Make sure the name of your IBM Cloud Tone Analyzer service and OpenShift project where it says `sn-labs-<your username>` is updated.

-9. Run the script to create a Secret containing credentials for your Tone Analyzer service.
+4. Run the script to create a Secret containing credentials for your Tone Analyzer service.
 ```
 ./binding-hack.sh
 ```